Polskie Górnictwo Naftowe i Gazownictwo: Relation to Russia

 In the light of the 2022 Russian invasion of Ukraine, gas supply from Russia became even more difficult.
-According to PGNiG, the Russian energy firm Gazprom had told it on on April 26, 2022, all gas deliveries to Poland would be halted from 08:00 CET the next day.
+According to PGNiG, the Russian energy firm Gazprom had told it on April 26, 2022, all gas deliveries to Poland would be halted from 08:00 CET the next day.
 Gazprom stated that the suspension under new rules announced a month before, which mean "unfriendly" countries must pay for gas in rubles.
 PGNiG has always refused to do this.
 At this time, PGNiG relied on Gazprom for the majority of its gas imports and bought 53% of its imports from Russia in the first quarter of 2022.
 In May 2022, Russia issued sanctions against EuRoPol Gaz, Gazprom Germania and other gas companies.